A one-shot overlapping Schwarz method for component-based model reduction: application to nonlinear elasticity: Analysis and interpretation for linear coercive problems

 \subsection{Explicit convergence rates for two one-dimensional model problems}

 Given $\Omega=(-1,1)$ and the partition $\Omega_1 = (-1,\delta)$, $\Omega_2 = (-\delta,1)$, we study the convergence of (multiplicative) OS and OS2 for the problems

 For OS2, we resort to the gradient descent method with optimal choice of the step size, and to the Gauss-Newton method (OS2-GN) --- the choice of the gradient descent method is intended to simplify calculations (compared to quasi-Newton methods).
-We denote by $\widehat{u}_i$ the approximation of the solution in $\Omega_i$ for $i=1,2$; we define $\beta_1 = \widehat{u}_1(\delta)$ and $\beta_2 = \widehat{u}_2(-\delta)$.
-We can show that OS and OS2 iterations can be written as
+The motivation of this analysis is twofold: first, we show that the use of gradient-based methods --- as opposed to Gauss-Newton --- is increasingly sub-optimal as $\delta \rightarrow 0$; second, we provide explicit estimates for the constants $\alpha_{\rm p}$ and $\gamma_{\rm p}$ of Proposition \ref{th:stability_port} for two representative model problems.